Janus: Association with non-Roman gods

 Roman and Greek authors maintained Janus was an exclusively Roman god.
 This claim is excessive according to R. Schilling, at least as far as iconography is concerned.
 A god with two faces appears repeatedly in Sumerian and Babylonian art.

 The ancient Sumerian deity Isimud was commonly portrayed with two faces facing in opposite directions.
 Sumerian depictions of Isimud are often very similar to the typical portrayals of Janus in ancient Roman art.
 Unlike Janus, however, Isimud is not a god of doorways.
 Instead, he is the messenger of Enki, the ancient Sumerian god of water and civilization.
 Reproductions of the image of Isimud, whose Babylonian name was Usimu, on cylinders in Sumero-Accadic art can to be found in H. Frankfort's work Cylinder seals (London 1939) especially in plates at p.
 106, 123, 132, 133, 137, 165, 245, 247, 254.
-On plate XXI, c, Usmu is seen while introducing worshippers to a seated god.
+On plate XXI, c, Usimu is seen while introducing worshippers to a seated god.

 Janus-like heads of gods related to Hermes have been found in Greece, perhaps suggesting a compound god.

 William Betham argued that the cult arrived from the Middle East and that Janus corresponds to the Baal-ianus or Belinus of the Chaldeans, sharing a common origin with the Oannes of Berosus.

 P. Grimal considers Janus a conflation of a Roman god of doorways and an ancient Syro-Hittite uranic cosmogonic god.

 The Roman statue of the Janus of the Argiletum, traditionally ascribed to Numa, was possibly very ancient, perhaps a sort of xoanon, like the Greek ones of the 8th century BC.